Watch this 3-minute video about financial aid, scholarships, and the costs of college.

 You don’t have to rule out “expensive” schools.
 Keep in mind that private colleges usually offer generous financial aid to attract students from every income level.
-Plus, financial aid can come from different sources such as scholarships, grants, and loans--so think about net price (not published price), and don’t be afraid to apply to colleges you think you can’t afford.
+Plus, financial aid can come from different sources such as scholarships, grants, and loans.
+So think about net price (not published price), and don’t be afraid to apply to colleges you think you can’t afford.

 Is my family’s income too high to qualify for aid?

-Financial aid is intended to make college available to students from different financial backgrounds.
+Financial aid is intended to make a college education available to students from different financial backgrounds.
 Family income, the number of family members in college, medical expenses, and other factors may be considered when determining your financial aid eligibility.
 Even if you think your family income is too high for you to qualify for aid, fill out the Free Application for Federal Student Aid.
 This form determines your eligibility for federal and state student grants, work-study, and federal loans.

 The best way to get an estimate of how much financial aid a college will offer you and therefore how much you’ll really pay to go to that college is to use the college’s net price calculator.
 Colleges provide these tools on their websites.
 Net price calculators give you an estimate of your net price for a particular college (i.e., the cost of attendance minus the gift aid you might get).
 Learn more about net price.

-Should I work while I’m attending college?
+Should I consider working while I’m attending college?

 Each student should consider their financial situation and the weight of their studies.
 Students who choose to work a moderate amount often do better academically.
 You may find that working a campus job related to your career goal is a good way to manage college costs, get experience, and engage with the university community.

 What's the Student Aid Index (SAI)?